solana-labs/solana/docs/src/terminology.md

 ## Proof of History

 A stack of proofs, each which proves that some data existed before the proof was created and that a precise duration of time passed before the previous proof.
 Like a [VDF](terminology.md#verifiable-delay-function), a Proof of History can be verified in less time than it took to produce.

+## proof of stake

+An economic mechanism used to: align validator incentives with those of the cluster itself, punish malicious behaviour through slashing, and provide a rewards scheme for both consistent validation of the network as well as token delegation by end users towards validators.

 ## public key